Rashtriya Swayamsevak Sangh: Stance on non-Hindu communities

 Golwalkar also explains that the RSS does not intend to compete in electioneering politics or share power.
-The movement considers Hindus as inclusive of Sikhs, Jains, Buddhists, tribals, untouchables, Veerashaivism, Arya Samaj, Ramakrishna Mission, and other groups as a community, a view similar to the inclusive referencing of the term Hindu in the Indian Constitution Article 25 (2)(b).
+The movement considers Hindus as inclusive of Sikhs, Jains, Buddhists, tribals, untouchables, Veerashaivism, Arya Samaj, Ramakrishna Mission, and other groups.

 In spite of the organisation's hostile rhetoric against their religions, the RSS also has Muslim and Christian members.
 According to the party's official documents, Indian Muslims and Christians are descendants of Hindus that happened to be converted to foreign faiths, so as long as they agree with its beliefs they can also be members.
 They are still required to attend the shakhas, and recite Hindu hymns, even by breaking Ramadhan fasts when possible.
 The Muslim Rashtriya Manch is considered as a wing of the RSS for Muslim members.

 In January 2020, the RSS along with other right-wing political parties and religious organisations such as BJP, Vishwa Hindu Parishad, and HJV held protests, which allegedly demanded that the statue of Jesus be not installed at Kapala Hills of Kanakapura.
 The 10 acre of land was originally donated by the government to the Christian community after D. K. Shivakumar, the MLA of Indian National Congress submitted a request to the state government for land donation to the community.

 LGBTQ issues

 Historically, the RSS has expressed a negative view of homosexuality, though it has moderated this position in recent years, expressing support for the decriminalisation of homosexuality but opposition to the recognition of same-sex unions in India.
 In 2016, RSS member Rakesh Sinha claimed that efforts to decriminalise homosexuality in India were the product of a "European mindset".
 In 2018, the RSS expressed support for Navtej Singh Johar v.
 Union of India, which decriminalised homosexual activity in India, while simultaneously condemning efforts to legalise gay marriage and referring to homosexuality as "unnatural".

-Similarly, in a book published in 2019, RSS chief Mohan Bhagwat stated that homosexuality should remain a "private matter", while also arguing that "gay marriages should not be institutionalised for it will institutionalise homosexuality".
+Similarly, in a book published in 2019, RSS supreme leader Mohan Bhagwat stated that homosexuality should remain a "private matter", while also arguing that "gay marriages should not be institutionalised for it will institutionalise homosexuality".
 In January 2023, Mohan Bhagwat again stated that LGBTQ individuals "should have their own private and social space as they are humans and have the right to live as others".
 However, some critics have alleged these remarks are "insincere".

 In March 2023, RSS general secretary Dattatreya Hosabale reiterated the organisation's opposition to the legalisation of gay marriage, stating that in Hinduism "marriage is [a] 'Sanskar' [Hindu sacrament]" that necessarily involves two people of opposite gender.
 These comments were made in support of an affidavit the BJP-ruled Government of India filed with the Supreme Court of India which argued against the legalisation of same-sex marriage.
 When the Supreme Court handed down a verdict against legalisation later that year, the RSS "welcomed" the ruling, and additionally expressed their opposition to giving same-sex couples the right to adopt children.